Topological Quantum Computing Documentation

 Layer 2: Backends (Execution Abstractions)

-Purpose: Backend interfaces for executing topological operations - simulators and hardware integration points.
+Purpose: Backend interfaces for executing topological operations — unified backend integrating with gate-based algorithms.

 | Module | Description |